-As data centers move towards becoming truly “software-defined”, DCIM tools must quickly adapt to hybrid infrastructures and take in to consideration what is inside the walls of a data center and beyond.
+As data centers move towards becoming truly “software-defined”, DCIM tools must quickly adapt to hybrid digital infrastructures and take in to consideration what is inside the walls of a data center and beyond.